Prester John: Origin of the legend

 Additionally, the tradition may have drawn from the shadowy early Christian figure John the Presbyter of Syria, whose existence is first inferred by the ecclesiastical historian and bishop Eusebius of Caesarea based on his reading of earlier church fathers.
 This man, said in one document to be the author of two of the Epistles of John, was supposed to have been the teacher of the martyr bishop Papias, who had in turn taught Irenaeus.
-However, little links this figure, supposedly active in the late first century, to the Prester John legend beyond the name.
+However, little links this figure, supposedly active in the late first century, to the Prester John narrative beyond the name.
 The title "Prester" is an adaptation of the Greek word "πρεσβύτερος, presbyteros", literally meaning "elder" and used as a title of priests holding a high office (indeed, presbyter is the origin of the English word priest).

 Later accounts of Prester John borrowed heavily from literary texts concerning the East, including the great body of ancient and medieval geographical and travel literature.
 Details were often lifted from literary and pseudohistorical accounts, such as the tale of Sinbad the Sailor.
 The Alexander Romance, a fabulous account of Alexander the Great's conquests, was especially influential in this regard.

-The Prester John legend as such began in the early 12th century, with reports of visits of an archbishop of India to Constantinople, and of a Patriarch of India to Rome at the time of Pope Callixtus II.
-These visits, apparently from the Saint Thomas Christians of India, cannot be confirmed, evidence of both being secondhand reports.
+The Prester John narrative as such began in the early 12th century, with reports of visits of an archbishop of India to Constantinople, and of a Patriarch of India to Rome at the time of Pope Callixtus II.
+These visits, apparently from the Saint Thomas Christians of India, are of dubious veracity, evidence of both being secondhand reports.
 What is certain is that German chronicler Otto of Freising reported in his Chronicon of 1145 that the previous year he had met Hugh, bishop of Jabala in Syria, at the court of Pope Eugene III in Viterbo.